j-zager/read-lnm-thies/README.md

-# LNM Thies RS232 Communication Tool
+# LNM Thies RS485 Communication Tool

-This project provides a command‑line interface (CLI) and communication framework for interacting with Thies LNM sensors over RS232.
+This project provides a command‑line interface (CLI) and communication framework for interacting with Thies LNM sensors over RS485.
 It supports building valid telegrams, reading and writing device parameters, and handling communication through an internal finite state machine (FSM).
+The tool can handle regulary traffic messages and can handle specific data formats like ZT.

 The tool can be executed in three different ways: